About Middle Falls of the Genesee River (Letchworth)

 I also read in the literature that they actually light up these falls at night from May to October though we never stuck around late enough in the day to see this for ourselves.

-The Middle Falls of the Genesee River resides in Letchworth State Park.
+The Middle Falls of the Genesee River resides in Letchworth State Park near Mt Morris in Livingston County and Wyoming County, New York.
 It is administered by the New York State Office of Parks, Recreation, and Historic Preservation.
 For information or inquiries about the area as well as current conditions, visit their website.

 See directions for Upper Falls of the Genesee River (Letchworth) for the way we went to at least get to Portageville near the Southern entrance of Letchworth State Park as well as to the town of Castile by the western entrance to the park using Ithaca and Buffalo, respectively, as starting points.

 The car park for this waterfall was shared with the car park for the Upper Falls so both waterfalls could easily be visited on the same excursion.
 The directions to Inspiration Point was also given on the Upper Falls page.

 To give you a sense of geographical context, Ithaca was 155 miles (over 2.5 hours drove southeast of Buffalo, 166 miles (about 3 hours drive) southwest of Albany, and 223 miles (over 4 hours drive) northwest of New York City.